sergio-alv-per/sergio-alv-per/README.md

 ## 😄 Hello!
 I'm Sergio

-I'm a student at Universidad de Santiago de Compostela, in my final year of **Computer Science and Mathematics**.
-I'm also working at [Gradiant](https://www.gradiant.org/).
+I'm a graduate in **Computer Science and Mathematics**, currently working as a Researcher-Engineer at [Gradiant](https://www.gradiant.org/).

 ### 👨🏻‍💻 Experience
 - I'm currently working as a Researcher-Engineer at Gradiant.